States / Maine

 What the Data Suggests

 Maine has 33 scored service markets in the Munimetric coverage set, covering roughly 519,852 residents in total.
-At the latest reading, the state-level average lands at 19.9 out of 100, indicating early but meaningful signs of structural stress in aggregate.
+At the latest reading, the state-level average lands at 18.2 out of 100, indicating limited signs of structural stress in aggregate.
 No markets currently sit in elevated-stress bands.

-129 active signals are recorded across state markets.
-The most prevalent is Current Drought Severity, affecting 30 markets.
+114 active signals are recorded across state markets.
+The most prevalent is Climate Hazard Exposure, affecting 28 markets.

 State-level average stress has been relatively steady between recent observation periods, suggesting the current picture reflects persistent conditions rather than a sudden shift.